Certifiers Make Neural Networks Vulnerable to Availability Attacks: Threat Model

-The model is always executed first (\cref{fig:abstain}), meaning $c_\text{fallback}$ is incurred on top of $c_\text{model}$.
-Since $c_\text{fallback} \gg c_\text{model}$, often by orders of magnitude, a high abstain rate $a$ can significantly increase the average execution cost.
 Human intervention is an extreme case of this fallback strategy.
 While an automated prediction can be computed in a few milliseconds, human classification requires at least seconds, approximately 3 orders of magnitude higher.
-The hourly cost of a human worker compared to a standard machine further increases this effect.
+The hourly cost of a human worker compared to a standard machine further exacerbates this effect.

-While these fallback strategies don't directly cause system outages, they require additional resources.
-Resources are constrained in any practical application, which means there is a limited number of cases where these fallbacks can be triggered.
-An adversary can perform an algorithm complexity attack by consistently triggering this more expensive fallback, which causes the system to overload and become unavailable.